 The programme includes the Transitional Justice Spring School, a special one-week course that discusses cutting-edge issues in transitional justice.
 For example, economic, social and cultural rights, the responsibilities of non-state actors in the aftermath of large-scale human rights violations and the largely unexplored field of cultural interventions in post-conflict societies, including educational measures, memorialization and archives.

-Students obtain credits (3 ECTS credits) for their participation in Spring School.
+Students obtain credits (3 ECTS) for their participation in Spring School.

 In line with the programme’s objective to connect theory and practice, the Spring School is delivered by leading scholars and practitioners.
 It is held in Spring Semester and is also open to external participants.